 A prototype implementation based on the proposed watermarking algorithm is implemented.
-The test results are concluded using the basic idea for tests, which can be described in the following steps:
+The test results is concluded using the basic idea for tests, which can be described in the following steps:

-- 1. Select a speech file as a cover to be secured according to specific user. - 2.
-Select a feature that describes speech file and ID that represents a specific person. - 3.
-Retrieve the features for a given amount of time. - 4.
-Create a summarized feature vector as watermark for the speech file to be embedded in. - 5.
-Embed the ID in the summarized feature as a watermark for speaker identification. - 6.
-Embed the result feature checksum as a watermark for speech content. - 7.
+- Select an speech file as a cover to be secured according to specific user. - Select feature that describes speech file and ID that represents a specific person. - Retrieve the features for a given amount of time. - Create a feature summarized feature vector as watermark for the speech file to be embedded in. - 5.
+Embed the ID in the summarized feature as a watermark for speaker identification. - Embed the result feature checksum as a watermark for speech content. - 7.
 Attack the cover. - 8.
-Retrieve the watermark from the attacked cover. - 9.
-Retrieve the features from the attacked cover and generate the checksums. - 10.
-Retrieve the ID from the generated checksums. - 11.
+Retrieve the watermark from the attacked cover. - Retrieve the features from the attacked cover and generate the checksums. - Retrieve the ID from the generated checksums.

 Compare both to decide if a content-change has occurred or ID is fabricated.

-For the same ID, and 10 Speech files the following results are attained, which represent the main requirements:
+For the same ID, and 10 Speech files the following results are attained, which represents the main requirements: